Fr4nkrabbit/Capstone2015/README.md

 - [ ] tied notes so ties are when a note continues and you add on another notes value to the length
   - so this is for note lengths that arent standard or either of the two above we have to combine notes will we get something of the         right length

+- [x] some times notes dont go all the way to the end and will instead earlier by a tick which sometimes makes us add unescary rest and make not durations a little weird
+- [ ] i have seen it where notes go over and intrude into the next note
+    - this might be a something we need to add as a possiblity cause some instruments can have it like piano and percussian
+    - that or we need to go through and fix it so nottes have one after another